The 2 most significant factors that directly impact whether azaleas bloom are:

 The key is to find the balance between the amount of sun to promote flowering and so the azalea does not have too much sun so that the leaves burn as the leaves are tender.

-In hot and dry climates (such as California or Southern Europe) it is advisable that the for the azalea to see 4 hours of morning sun at the most.
-This will be enough light for the azalea to bloom with enough protection for intense light.
+In hot and dry climates (such as California or Southern Europe) it is advisable for the azalea to see 4 hours of morning sun at the most.
+This will be enough light for the azalea to bloom with enough protection from intense light.

-In cooler climates with more overcast days (such as Washington or Scotland) azaleas can tolerate considerably more sun to help promote flowering, with less concerns of burning the foliage.
+In cooler climates with more overcast days (such as Washington or Scotland) azaleas can tolerate considerably more sun to help promote flowering, with fewer concerns of burning the foliage.

 If a lack of light is the problem and you make the necessary adjustments to location then by the following growing season your azaleas should produce a better display of flowers.